Paultsai0522/Drive-Tag-Add-On/README.md

 ## Features

 - **Per-tag actions** – Clicking any tag opens a Tag Options card with Open in Drive, Rename, and Delete buttons.
-- **Quick tagging** – File ID auto-fills from the selected Drive item; add tags inline and see them immediately.
-- **Automatic refresh** – Changing the Drive selection or finishing a rename/delete rebuilds the card, keeping the UI in sync without manual reloads.
-- **Search helpers** – Launch Drive folder views for single tags or construct multi-tag queries (AND) directly from the sidebar.
+- **Search by tags** – Launch Drive folder views for single tags or construct multi-tag queries (AND) directly from the sidebar.
 - **CardService UI** – Built entirely with standard Workspace Add-on widgets, so it works consistently in Drive’s side panel.

 ## Code Structure